Why Should I Use a Desktop App in Project Management Software?

-Here are the 2 main benefits of using a project management software desktop app:
+Here are the two main benefits of using a project management software desktop app:

 It’s now common knowledge that multi-tasking can hurt productivity.
-Unfortunately, there are scientific reasons that we still find it difficult to resist distractions and the urge to juggle multiple tasks at once.
+Unfortunately, there are scientific reasons that we still find it difficult to resist distractions and try to juggle multiple tasks at once.

 Using a web browser can exacerbate this unhealthy tendency.
-With the ability of web browsers to open and run multiple tabs without slowing down your system, it becomes all too easy to invite noise into your work routine.
+With web browsers' ability to open and run multiple tabs without slowing down your system, it becomes all too easy to invite noise into your work routine.

-For instance, how often do you have a tab opened to your email?
+For instance, how often do you have a tab opened to your email inbox?
 And when it suddenly shows that you have a new message, how likely are you to immediately become distracted until you switch over to that tab to see what it is?
-Add with social media and other online distractions, the problem quickly becomes even worse.
+Add social media and other online distractions, and the problem quickly becomes even worse.

 While internet browser tabs are an amazing way to do research quickly, they can too easily draw you away from the tasks you should be focusing on.
 In fact, you can easily find yourself with so many open tabs that it’s hard even to tell which is which.

-The solution is to opt for a desktop app that enables you to sign into and use your project management software without having to go anywhere near the tempting distraction of a web browser.
+The solution is to opt for a desktop app that enables you to sign into and use your project management software without going anywhere near the tempting distraction of a web browser.

-An app that has no address bar, extra toolbars, or unnecessary buttons can also help eliminate noise and distractions, making screens cleaner and navigation easier.
+An app with no address bar, extra toolbars, or unnecessary buttons can also help eliminate noise and distractions, making screens cleaner and navigation easier.

-A project management software desktop app will create an icon that you can save on your computer desktop, in your start list, and/or in your taskbar.
-This allows you to easily navigate to and access the software with a click of the button.
+A project management software desktop app will create an icon that you can save on your computer desktop, your start list, or in your taskbar.
+This allows you to navigate to and access the software easily with a click of the button.

 Cloud-based project management software that comes with a desktop application provides you with the benefits of both worlds.
-You can easily manage, maintain, and back up your data remotely and collaborate and share information with others in real time — all while achieving the speed and simplicity of working from a dedicated application rather than a cluttered browser window.
+You can easily manage, maintain, and back up your data remotely and collaborate and share information with others in real-time — all with the speed and simplicity of working from a dedicated application rather than a cluttered browser window.

 What to look for in a project management software desktop app

-There are 3 key criteria that you should look for when comparing project management software desktop applications:
+There are three key criteria that you should look for when comparing project management software desktop applications:

-When selecting a desktop app, it’s important to choose one that will work with whichever computers your team members and stakeholders have.
+When selecting a desktop app, it’s important to choose one that will work with your team members' and stakeholders' computers.
 For instance, if employees use a mix of Windows and Mac computers, you need to select an app that works on both systems.

 It’s also important to ensure the app will work with the version(s) of computer software your team members have.
 If your company is still using Windows 7, for example, then a desktop app that requires Windows 10 will not be useful.